ExFace/BarcodeScanner/README.md

 # BarcodeScanner
-Integratoin of BarcodeScanners in most AJAX templates for ExFace
+Integratoin of BarcodeScanners in most AJAX facades for ExFace